Events

 FACULTY, STAFF, AND STUDENTS

-Wisconsin Exchange Speaker Series
+Wisconsin Exchange Speakers

 Confirmed speakers:

-- March 18, 2026: Greg Lukianoff, CEO of FIRE (Foundation for Individual Rights and Expression).
+A fireside chat with Chancellor Jennifer Mnookin and author, lawyer and advocate Greg Lukianoff, CEO of FIRE (Foundation for Individual Rights and Expression).

-Co-sponsored with the La Follette School of Public Affairs. - March 23, 2026: Colleen Shogan, former Archivist of the United States, CEO of In Pursuit, senior advisor, More Perfect, and senior fellow of civics education, Stand Together Trust.
+A conversation between Allison Prasch, Associate Professor of Rhetoric, Politics, and Culture in the Department of Communication Arts and Dr. Shogan, CEO of In Pursuit, senior advisor, More Perfect, and senior fellow of civics education, Stand Together Trust.

 Check back soon for more information and additional events.